NREL/powerscenarios/README.md

 ## how to install

-* on Summit make sure to load conda module
+* on Summit load conda module
 ```bash
 module load python/3.7.0-anaconda3-5.3.0
 ```